Espresso Tamping Visual Tutorial

-If you wish to consistently make great espresso, you will need to have an excellent tamp.
+To consistently make great espresso, you must have an excellent tamp.
 This visual tutorial will serve as an initial guide to get you started.
 Follow the steps below and practice.
 With practice, your espresso shots will get better and better.
-Excellent form and consistency is your goal.
+Excellent form and consistency are your goals.
 Let’s get started.

 You will need ground espresso, a tamper, and a portafilter.
 Many espresso machines ship with a plastic tamper.
 Don’t use those.
 Get a decently weighted tamper.
 Once you find the correct size of the tamper, you’ll need to decide if you want a flat or convex bottom.
 If you need help deciding, check out the Resources section at the end of the tutorial.

-In our example, we use an espresso tamping stand.
-This is optional.
-You can also use any clean flat surface.
+In our example, we use an espresso tamping stand, but this is optional.
+You can also use any clean, flat surface.

 #1 Confirm the Portafilter Basket is Clean and Dry

-You will be rinsing and wiping clean the portafilter between shots.
-Over time you’ll want to do a more extensive cleaning by soaking the basket and portafilter in a dedicated cleaner such as Puro Caff.
+You will rinse and wipe the portafilter between shots.
+Over time, you’ll want to do a more extensive cleaning by soaking the basket and portafilter in a dedicated cleaner such as Puro Caff.

 #2 Add Ground Espresso to the Portafilter Basket

 Espresso can be ground directly into the portafilter or poured in from another container.
 A single shot is usually around 7 grams, a double around 14 grams, and a triple around 21 grams.
-There are baskets for each size.
-Double baskets are the most common.
+There are baskets for each size, and double baskets are the most common.
 These weights are a starting point.
-You can experiment with “up dosing”, which could mean adding a few more grams into the basket.
+You can experiment with “up dosing,” which could mean adding a few more grams to the basket.

-A very good (and often expensive) coffee grinder fine enough for espresso will go a long way to produce quality and consistency in your espresso shots.
-Three grinders that excel at espresso are the Baratza Virtuoso, Rancilio Rocky, and the Mazzer Mini.
+A very good (and often expensive) coffee grinder fine enough for espresso will go a long way to producing quality and consistency in your espresso shots.
+The Baratza Virtuoso, Rancilio Rocky, and the Mazzer Mini are three grinders that excel at espresso.

-When adding the coffee to the basket, the goal is to create an even bed of grounds.
+Adding the coffee to the basket creates an even bed of grounds.
 In the photo below you can see the espresso mounds up above the base.
-This is done so we have enough coffee when the grounds are evened out and tamped down.
+This is done to have enough coffee when the grounds are evened out and tamped down.

 #3 Even the Ground Espresso With Your Finger

-Draw your finger across the top of the portafilter to even out the shot prior to tamping.
+Draw your finger across the top of the portafilter to even out the shot before tamping.

 If any grounds are on the rim, brush them aside.